 The regulations ultimately adopted and implemented by the EPA will frame the “teeth” of the new TSCA.
 A lot more will been known about the specifics in the next 12 to 18 months.
 As such, these developments should be monitored by anyone who is potentially impacted.

-If you have questions concerning regarding this article or TSCA generally, please contact Ed Cohen or Lisa DeBord in Thompson Coburn’s environmental practice area.
+If you have questions concerning regarding this article or TSCA generally, please contact Ed Cohen in Thompson Coburn’s environmental practice area.